Enterprise-CMCS/mac-fc-security-scan-report/README.md

 This GitHub Action script is designed to create Jira tickets for vulnerabilities detected during security scans.
 It supports two types of scans: Zap and Snyk.
 The script parses the scan output, identifies vulnerabilities, and creates Jira tickets for each unique vulnerability found.

 # Inputs

-jira-host: The hostname of the Jira instance.
+The script expects the following inputs:

-jira-username: The username for authenticating with the Jira instance.
+jira-host: The host URL of your Jira instance.

-jira-token: The token or password for authenticating with the Jira instance.
+jira-username: The username used to authenticate with Jira.

-scan-type: The type of security scan to process.
-Valid options are "zap" and "snyk".
+jira-token: The token or password used to authenticate with Jira.

-zap-risk-code (only for Zap scans): The minimum risk code for vulnerabilities to be considered.
+scan-type: The type of scan to process.
+Supported values: "zap" or "snyk". zap-risk-code (only for Zap scan): The minimum risk code for vulnerabilities to be considered.

-jira-project-key: The key of the Jira project where the tickets will be created.
+jira-project-key: The Jira project key where the tickets will be created.

-jira-title-prefix: A prefix to be added to the Jira ticket summary.
+jira-title-prefix: The prefix to be added to the Jira ticket summary.

-jira-issue-type: The issue type to be assigned to the created Jira tickets.
+jira-issue-type: The Jira issue type for the created tickets.

-jira-labels: Comma-separated labels to be added to the Jira tickets.
+jira-labels: Labels to be applied to the created Jira tickets (comma-separated).

-jira-custom-field-key-value: A JSON string representing custom field key-value pairs to be set on the Jira tickets.
+jira-custom-field-key-value: A JSON string containing key-value pairs of custom fields and their values in Jira.

-scan-output-path: The path to the output file of the security scan.
+scan-output-path: The path to the scan output file.

 # Usage